theQRL/hyperion/test/tools/ossfuzz/README.md

 - Fuzzing binaries **must** link against libc++ and not libstdc++
   - This is [because][2] (1) MemorySanitizer (which flags uses of uninitialized memory) depends on libc++; and (2) because libc++ is instrumented (to check for memory and type errors) and libstdc++ not, the former may find more bugs.

-- Linking against libc++ requires us to compile everything solidity depends on from source (and link these against libc++ as well)
+- Linking against libc++ requires us to compile everything hyperion depends on from source (and link these against libc++ as well)

 - To reproduce the compiler versions used by upstream oss-fuzz bots, we need to reuse their docker image containing the said compiler versions

-- Some fuzzers depend on libprotobuf, libprotobuf-mutator, libevmone etc. which may not be available locally; even if they were they might not be the right versions
+- Some fuzzers depend on libprotobuf, libprotobuf-mutator, libzvmone etc. which may not be available locally; even if they were they might not be the right versions

 ## What is LIB\_FUZZING\_ENGINE?

 oss-fuzz contains multiple fuzzer back-ends i.e., fuzzers.
 Each back-end may require different linker flags. oss-fuzz builder bot defines the correct linker flags via a bash environment variable called `LIB_FUZZING_ENGINE`.

-For the solidity ossfuzz CI build, we use the libFuzzer back-end.
+For the hyperion ossfuzz CI build, we use the libFuzzer back-end.
 This back-end requires us to manually set the `LIB_FUZZING_ENGINE` to `-fsanitize=fuzzer`.

 ## What does the ossfuzz directory contain?